(All fields required)

 Logan K. Recognition and management of post-concussion syndrome.
 Athletic Therapy Today.
 2010 May;15(3): 4-7.

 Logan K. Stress fractures in the adolescent athlete.
 Pediatric Annals.
 2007 Nov;36(11): 738.

 Landry GL, Logan K. "Epidemiology and Prevention of Injuries."
 In Nelson Textbook of Pediatrics, 18th edition.
 St. Louis: W.B.
 Saunders, 2007.

-Gregory D. Myer, PhD, FACSM, CSCS*D Director of Research, Sports Medicine
+Gregory D. Myer, PhD, FACSM, CSCS*D Director of Research, Division of Sports Medicine

 BA: Franklin College, Franklin, Indiana, 1996.